Post-Incident Review: How to Turn Cyber Attacks into Learning Opportunities

 Learning opportunity #2: Reduce risk

 Some risks may have been invisible before the incident.
-Now, with the benefit of hindsight and analysis, you can close gaps in your tools, policies, and processes.
+Now, with the benefit of hindsight and analysis, you can close gaps in your tools, policies, and processes, often uncovered during a cybersecurity risk assessment.

 Learning opportunity #3: Build a learning culture: